ShainiRose/To-Do-List-Web-Application/README.md

 ## Features
 - Add, view, and delete tasks.
 - Update tasks with a new title and description using a prompt-style dialog box.
-- Mark tasks as complete or incomplete by toggling a checkbox.
+- Mark tasks as complete by toggling a checkbox.
 - Visually distinguish completed tasks with a background color and strikethrough text.